CERN/TIGRE/README.md

    - Install  CUDA Toolkit (the later, the better) Download [here][1]

-   - Install a compatible compiler (the Best option Visual Studio 2013 - if you use VS2017 it cause problem because VSCOMMTOOLS14 in VS2017 has completely different directory structure)
+   - Install a compatible compiler (the Best option Visual Studio 2013 - if you use VS2017 it may cause problems because VSCOMMTOOLS14 in VS2017 has completely different directory structure)

    - Run Compile.m